 The first step is to set a realistic goal, and to do this may require some research and time preparation.
 Using the S.M.A.R.T principle can help to identify whether your goal is a realistic one and assist in modifying elements to make it realistic if the initial framework is not appropriate.

 Here is a simple example of how to use the principle:

 S: Specific – Weight loss is not a specific goal, knowing the amount of weight and how your body will transform once you initiate a program will set you up in setting a realistic, specific goal.
 For example, let's say you want to lose 10kg of body fat weight.

 R: Realistic – The review process happens at this stage.
 I actually do this step last, not in the order this principle is laid out.
 At this step, you are confirming whether the achievable actions you have put into your plan are doable or consistent with your day to day lifestyle.
-In the initial stages when motivation is high, people make the common mistake of performing more exercise sessions a week then their schedule allows.
-This has a knock on effect of burning out too quickly and can discourage your adherence to your fitness goals.
-It’s better to start slow and build a constant regular pattern, then to start with unrealistic expectations of how many sessions and the type of exercises you can perform and hit a plateau both mentally and physically.
+In the initial stages when motivation is high, people make the common mistake of performing more exercise sessions a week than their schedule allows.
+This has a knock-on effect of burning out too quickly and can discourage your adherence to your fitness goals.
+It’s better to start slow and build a constant regular pattern than to start with unrealistic expectations of how many sessions and the type of exercises you can perform and hit a plateau both mentally and physically.

 800g – 1kg weight per week = goal weight loss 10kg